 Train company prosecutions

-On Thursday 15 August 2024 the Chief Magistrate made a judgment on a small number of these cases to decide how erroneous proceedings and convictions are dealt with.
+On Thursday 15 August 2024 the Chief Magistrate issued a judgment on a small number of cases where several train companies had prosecuted using the Single Justice Procedure (SJP) in error.
+This was to decide how erroneous proceedings and convictions are dealt with.
 He decided that these cases should be declared invalid, and anything paid for that offence should be reimbursed.

-If a case you are worried about does not meet all of the following criteria then we can already confirm that you are not affected.
+If a case does not meet all of the following criteria then we can already confirm that you are not affected.
 Affected cases were prosecuted:

 Background

-The Single Justice Procedure (SJP) allows those who plead guilty to low-level, non-imprisonable crimes to resolve their case without going to court.
+The SJP allows those who plead guilty to some low-level, non-imprisonable crimes to resolve their case without going to court.

 Train companies and various other bodies are authorised by the Criminal Justice Act 2003 (New Method of Instituting Proceedings) (Specification of Relevant Prosecutors) Order 2016 to institute proceedings by a SJP Notice.